bradleysigma/tirules/questions.md

 - When The Dragon, Freed uses its BOMBARDMENT ability, does The Dragon, Freed roll once, and apply the result to every planet in range, or does The Dragon, Freed make a separate roll for each planet?
 - If players are coexisting on a planet within range of The Dragon, Freed, does the owner of The Dragon, Freed choose one player to assign the hits to, or does The Dragon, Freed roll against just the controlling player, or does The Dragon, Freed roll against all players on the planet?

+### Floating Factories
+- Say a player has both the Floating Factories unit upgrade and the _Dimentional Tear_ ability.
+If they were to move a floating factory during a tactical action, would they treat the origin system, the destination system, both, or every system along the path as a gravity rift when deciding how to apply the +1 to the move value of their ships?

 ### Guild Agents
 - Does the ability trigger for each infantry moved into the system, or does it trigger only once regardless of the number of infantry moved?
 - What happens if a system contains multiple players' units?

+### Morphwing
+- If a Morphwing is committed to a planet without enemy units, no combat will be resolved; can the Morphwing still be replaced with an infantry?
+- If a player commits only Morphwings to a planet, can they replace one with an infantry at the end of the combat to gain control of that planet?

 ### Production Biomes
 - If a player has two Production Biomes in the same system, and they are resolving a tactical action in that system, do they gain eight trade goods should they spend one strategy token?